iamthemovie/iamthemovie.github.io/_posts/2016-12-01-deploy-azure-functions-from-visual-studio-team-services.md

 # Functions Under The Hood

 Something that's quite evident when working with Functions is they are effectively deploy as Web Apps.
-They consists of :
+They consists of:

 • A Service Plan - this can be a Dynamic Service plan set to the Consumption Tier (pay for what you execute).